Posted November 16, 2010 • Updated December 14, 2010

 During the first several weeks of the semester traffic is at its heaviest and parking spaces on the west side of campus ("B" lots) fill up quickly.
 Students are encouraged to utilize the new G3 parking structure located off of Zelzah Ave and Prairie St.

-In order to monitor the size of the entering freshman class for Fall 2010 so that we can assure adequate resources to serve every enrolled student, CSUN requires that all first-time freshmen electronically indicate their Intent to Register.
+In order to monitor the number of students attending CSUN, the university requires that all first-time students electronically indicate their Intent to Register.

 What is the deadline for students to indicate their Intent to Register?

-May 1, 2010 is the DEADLINE for indicating Intent to Register through the myNorthridge portal.
-Learn more with the tutorial “Freshmen – Intent to Register” at http://www.csun.edu/anr/soc/guides/permission.html.
+November 1, 2010 is the DEADLINE for first-time transfer students to indicate their Intent to Register through the myNorthridge portal.
+Learn more athttp://www.csun.edu/anr/soc/guides/intentregister.html.

 What if I didn't comply with this requirement by the deadline?

-You will not be able to attend CSUN in Fall 2010.
+You will not be able to attend CSUN in Spring 2011.

 What is Transfer Student Intent to Register?

-To enroll in the Fall 2010 semester, transfer students are also required to file an electronic Intent to Register by July 2, 2010.
-Admitted transfer students will be notified as soon as programming is in place.
+To enroll in the Spring 2011 semester, transfer students are also required to file an electronic Intent to Register by Monday, November 1, 2010.

 Can I appeal this decision?

 No, the deadline to file the Intent to Register is absolute.
-University policy and practices related to the current California budget crisis have made deviation from the freshman deadline of May 1, 2010 and the transfer student deadline of July 2, 2010 impossible.
+University policy and practices have made deviation from the transfer student deadline of November 1, 2010 impossible.

 I was never told about this requirement.
 It's not fair to hold me to this deadline.

-The requirement to file the Intent to Register was communicated to all freshmen in many forms: in the Admission Brochure packet mailed to all provisionally-admitted freshmen, in the online myNorthridge admissions status checklist, in various letters and e-mail communications reminding students to monitor their application status online for incomplete tasks, and on websites such as “I Have Been Admitted” at http://www.csun.edu/anr/admittedftf.html.
-Admitted transfer students will be notified as soon as programming is in place.
+The requirement to file the Intent to Register was communicated to all freshmen and transfer applicants in many forms: in the Admission Brochure packet mailed to all provisionally-admitted first-time students, in the online myNorthridge admissions status checklist, in various letters and e-mail communications reminding students to monitor their application status online for incomplete tasks, and on websites such as “I Have Been Admitted” at http://www.csun.edu/anr/admittedtrf.html.

 What are my options if I didn't file an Intent to Register by the deadline?

-Freshmen may want to consider attending a community college.
-You can transfer to CSU Northridge after you have earned 60 units and after you complete your basic subjects and lower division General Education, OR Freshmen and transfer students can ask CSUN to move their application from Fall 2010 to another term beginning Fall 2011.
+Transfer students can ask CSUN to move their application from Spring 2011 to another term beginning Fall 2011.
 In order to make this request, complete the form at http://www.csun.edu/anr/forms/newterm.pdf.
 Please note that a request to forward your application to a future term is not a guarantee of admission.

-Can I reapply/apply to CSUN for Spring 2011?
+Can I reapply/apply to CSUN for Fall 2011?

 What are the EPT/ELM tests?